Accreditation & State Regulatory Authorizations

 For more information on the California State University system's accreditation, distance education authorization practices, internal student complaint process, and contact information, please click the link below.

-Distance education authorization only impacts prospective students who are interested in completing a Fresno State degree or certificate program while residing in another state, such as an online degree program.
-Fresno State offers several fully-online programs, including the Master of Science in Water Resource Management and the Certificate of Advanced Study in Geographic Information Systems.
+Distance education authorization only impacts prospective students who are interested in completing a Fresno State degree or certificate program while simultaneously residing in another state.
+Fresno State offers several fully-online programs which can be completed in another state, including the Master of Science in Water Resource Management and the Certificate of Advanced Study in Geographic Information Systems.

 If you are interested in applying for one of these programs but live in a state where Fresno State is not authorized to offer distance education programs, the University may not be able to offer you a seat in the program.